mcboyd-bu/Website/labs.md

 has_toc: false
 ---

+In this course there are a total of 11 [labs](https://matthewcalligaro.github.io/RacecarWebsite/labs):
 For this course, students will have four types of teaching materials that they will be interacting with:

 * In-class slideshow